FrenzyByte/fluidfrenzy/_docs/samples.md

 5. Click the ```Import``` button.
 <br>![Package Manager Import Scenes](../../assets/images/packagemanager_importscenes.png)<br>

-<a name="samples-urp"></a>
+<a name="samples-pipelines"></a>
 ### Universal Render Pipeline

-All samples withing the package a functional with both the Built-in and Universal Render Pipeline.
+All samples withing the package are designed for the Built-in Render Pipeline but are functional with all Render Pipelines.
-When opening the samples with the Universal Render Pipeline active the sample materials are automatically upgraded when opening the sample scene.
+When opening the samples with the Universal or High-Definition Render Pipeline active the sample materials are automatically upgraded when opening the sample scene.

-<a name="samples-hdrp"></a>
-### High-Definition Render Pipeline

-There are currently no samples for HDRP.

 <a name="samples-running"></a>
 ### Running Samples